cancerberoSgx/autumn-leaves/README.md

  * IM manual : https://imagemagick.org/script/command-line-processing.php
  * API to talk to the tool externally as a js library: import autumn from 'http://autumnleaves.com/lib.js'; const outputImage = await autumn.convert('http://my.img.jpg', 'myImg.png')
  * the wizard should ask first the transformation because it will be responsible of declaring how/which kind of files it requires as input. eg: user chooses pdf2png transformation so the wizard will ask the user to choose a .pdf document

- * test1 : commands in js - build sh script calling im that generates imgs and then show them in the page for comparing.
+# Useful links and tips

-magick logo: gif:- | display gif:-
+ * magick logo: gif:- | display gif:-

 # about this setup

-setup made from scratch,

-## uses:
+ * at least three projects here : imagemagick-browser (high level API for wasm-imagemagick), react-imagemagick (basic IM react componenets), autumn-leaves (end user application with visual utilities and initial research)
  * webpack - production and dev
  * material-ui
  * typescript